Mising1/shopmanager/README.md

 # shopmanager
-Simple website to manage a shop
+Simple website to manage a shop.
+This site uses JQuery and Ajax.